 Paul joined as Trustee in June 2015.
 After working as a GP for 25 years, Paul founded www.CareOpinion.org.uk in 2005, a not-for- profit website where patients, carers and staff can share stories of care.
-Paul brings experience and knowledge of the impact of the digital world in the healthcare arena to the role of Trustee at Asthma UK, and joined in June 2015.
+Paul brings experience and knowledge of the impact of the digital world in the healthcare arena to the role of Trustee at Asthma UK.
 He is a member of the Finance and Audit Committee and Chair of the Nominations Committee.

 Professor Sir Lewis Ritchie OBE FRSE

 Sir Lewis joined as a Trustee of Asthma UK in March 2016.
 Lewis is jointly qualified in general practice and public health medicine and is Mackenzie Professor of General Practice at the University of Aberdeen.
 He has R&D interests in developing new models of service delivery, eHealth and disease prevention.
 He has significant experience of NHS Boards at Non-Executive and Executive level, and as a Charity Trustee.
 Lewis a member of the Nominations Committee.

 Martin was an Assistant Auditor General at the National Audit Office, the external auditors of central government until September 2015.
 He is a member of the Chartered Institute of Public Finance and Accountancy.
 He is a Non-Executive Director of Brighton and Sussex University Hospitals NHS Trust.
 He joined as a Trustee in 2012.
 He has been a member of the Asthma UK Finance and Audit Committee since 2010, and became Chair of the Committee in September 2016.
 He contributes to the charity providing advice on accounting, audit, risk and performance management issues.

 Kay Boycott – Chief Executive